serverlesspolska/serverless-iam-test-helper/README.md

 # serverless-iam-test-helper
 Helper that allows easy testing of AWS Lambda IAM roles that were created in Serverless Framework project using `serverless-iam-roles-per-function` plugin.
 Works with `jest` testing framework.

+# Compatibility with AWS SDK
+The current version `>= 1.0.0` of this library works with AWS SDK v3.
+For AWS SDK v2 compatibility use version `0.0.4`.

 # How to use?
 ## 1. Install as a dev dependency
 ```